 Cost of the funds: VWCE wins

-The combined total expense ratio of the Curvo Growth portfolio is 0.21%, which is slightly lower than VWCE's 0.22%.
-But Curvo also comes with a 1% management fee, because it's an investment app that offers many benefits compared to a broker.
+The combined total expense ratio of the Growth portfolio is 0.21%, which is slightly lower than VWCE's 0.22%.
+But using Curvo also comes with a management fee (starting from 0.6%), because it's an app that offers many benefits compared to a broker.
 We explain these below.

-The funds in the Curvo Growth portfolio aren't liable for the Belgian transaction tax.
+For Belgian investors, the funds in the Growth portfolio aren't liable for the Belgian transaction tax.
 This is an advantage compared to VWCE, whose tax rate is 1.32% for many brokers.

-There are no broker fees when investing in the Curvo Growth portfolio.
-The reason is that the funds in Curvo Growth aren't ETFs but index funds.
+There are no broker fees when investing in the Growth portfolio.
+The reason is that the funds in Growth aren't ETFs but index funds.

-Both funds in Curvo Growth are physically replicated, like VWCE.
+Both funds in Growth are physically replicated, like VWCE.
 This is preferred over synthetic replication.

 Monthly investing is a winning strategy for most people, and Curvo is particularly well-suited for periodic investing:

-- It supports fractional shares.
-Rather than having to buy whole shares of an ETF, it's possible to buy fractions of each fund in Curvo Growth.
+- Your investments with NNEK, through the Curvo application, support fractional shares.
+Rather than having to buy whole shares of an ETF, it's possible to buy fractions of each fund in the Growth portfolio.
 This means all your money is always put to work.

 - Automatic investing with direct debit.
 Through Curvo, you can set up a monthly savings plan.
 Every beginning of the month, an amount you choose is debited from your bank account and automatically invested for you.
 Saving is easy when it's automated!

 - No transaction costs.
-There are no Belgian transaction tax nor broker fees when investing with Curvo.
+There are no Belgian transaction tax nor broker fees when investing through the Curvo app.
 So you're not paying more fees when investing monthly than investing a lump sum in one go.
 When investing through a broker, you're often penalised for investing more frequently because of the transaction fees.

 Size of the funds: VWCE wins

-However, you don't have to worry about this if you're investing with Curvo.
+However, you don't have to worry about this.
 If it were to happen, the funds will be replaced by suitable alternatives and your investments will automatically be brought over.

 - Companies in the fossil fuel industry.